dindaatikah211/dindaatikah211/README.md

 ## About Me

 A highly motivated and detail-oriented developer with a strong passion for continuous learning.
-I'm particularly interested in **Front-End Development**, **UI/UX Design**, **Graphic Design**, and **IoT-based Applications** — combining technical and creative skills to deliver high-quality, user-centered products.
+I'm particularly interested in **Front-End Development**, **UI/UX Design**, **Graphic Design**, and **IoT-based Applications**, combining technical and creative skills to deliver high-quality, user-centered products.

 For the past two years, I've been actively building in these fields through hands-on internship and project experience.
 I'm committed to collaboration and continuous growth, and I strive to contribute meaningfully to every project I join.